-- Since one electric day spans portions of two gas days, Generators' Bids should consider the OFO for the appropriate 24-hour gas day. - A Generator is expected to reflect any costs (risks) associated with operating during an OFO period and for complying with the OFO restrictions in its Bids.
+- Since one electric day spans portions of two gas days, Generators' Bids should consider the OFO for the appropriate 24-hour gas day. - A Generator is expected to reflect any costs (risks) associated with operating during an OFO period in its Bidsand for complying with the OFO restrictions in its Bids.
 Consistent with Services Tariff Section 23.3.1.4.6.2, charges associated with violating an OFO may not be included in Generator reference levels.

-- A gas-only Generator is not expected to offer additional, incremental Energy or Ancillary Services in real-time during an OFO if it cannot obtain or deliver additional gas to the Generator's pipeline meter or LDC meter or would have to use unauthorized natural gas to satisfy its Energy or Ancillary Services offer. - A gas-only Generator is expected to offer into the Real-Time Market whenever it is capable of obtaining or delivering gas to the Generator's pipeline meter or LDC meter and operating in real-time, even if the Generator was not awarded a Day-Ahead Market schedule.
+• A gas-only Generator is not expected to offer additional, incremental Energy or Ancillary Services in real-time during an OFO if it cannot procureobtain or deliver additional gas to the

+Generator's pipeline meter or LDC meter or would have to use unauthorized natural gas services to satisfy its Energy or Ancillary Services offer.

-- A gas-only Generator is expected to offer into the Real-Time Market if the Generator was awarded a Day-Ahead Ancillary Services schedule for hours outside the available gas nomination period. - If a Generator is unable to or chooses not to offer in the Real-Time Market during the period it was awarded a Day-Ahead Ancillary Services schedule, the Generator must be derated to 0 MW for that time period.
-See Section 4.0 GADS Reporting. - The failure of a gas-only Generator to offer additional incremental Energy or Ancillary Services (in excess of its Day-Ahead scheduled MWs) in real-time, during an OFO, due to the inability to obtain or deliver additional gas to the Generator's pipeline meter or LDC meter would not be considered physical withholding pursuant to the NYISO's Market Power Mitigation Measures (Services Tariff Section 23).
+- A gas-only Generator is expected to offer into the Real-Time Market during-whenever it is capable of obtaining or delivering gas to the available gas nomination periodsGenerator's pipeline meter or LDC meter and operating in real-time, even if the Generator was not awarded a Day-Ahead Market schedule. - Agas-only Generator is expected to offer into the Real-Time Market-during the available gas nomination periods if the Generator was awarded a Day-Ahead Ancillary Services schedule for hours outside the available gas nomination period. - If a Generator is unable to or chooses not to offer in the Real-Time Market during the period it was awarded a Day-Ahead Ancillary Services schedule, the Generator must be derated to 0 MW for that time period.
+(See theSection 4.0 GADS Reporting section in this Users Guide for details on reporting derates in GADS). - The failure of a gas-only Generator to offer additional incremental Energy or Ancillary Services (in excess of its Day-Ahead scheduled MWs) in real-time, during an OFO, due to the inability to obtain gasor deliver additional gas to the Generator's pipeline meter or LDC meter would not be considered physical withholding pursuant to the NYISO's Market Power Mitigation Measures (Services Tariff Section 23).